walter298/Koenig-Email/README.md

     email.subject = "Example Email";
     email.body = "It seems you've been living two lives";
     email.embedHTML("html_ex.html");
-    auto res = email.send(false); //pass true if you want debug information to be printed
+    auto res = email.send(false); //default argument is true if you want debug information to be printed

     if (!res) {
         std::cerr << res.what() << '\n';